 Updates released by the CentOS project are immediately available on NethServer directly from the CentOS mirrors.
-More info about CentOS updates:
+Only updates for the current system release (i.e. “7.6.1804”) are considered, until a manual upgrade to the next system release is started.

 Even if the above projects strive for software stability, care is necessary to check if the updates fit well together.
 Every time the system is going to be updated, create a backup of the data and review the updates changelog to understand what is going to happen.
 If possible, test the updates in a non-production system.
 For any doubt ask the NethServer community forum!
 5

 Manual update procedure¶

-Regularly update the installed software to fix bugs, security issues and receive new features
+On community machines without any type of subscription, remember to regularly update the installed software to fix bugs, security issues and receive new features